hannaohandrews/hannaohandrews/README.md

 ### Hi there 👋

-🌱 I’m currently learning Full-stack web dev at Lighthouse Labs in YVR 🔭 I’m currently working on learning Ruby on Rails
+🌱 I’m currently learning full-stack web dev at Lighthouse Labs in YVR 🔭 I’m currently working on learning Ruby on Rails
 📫 How to reach me: https://www.linkedin.com/in/hannaohandrews/